47 Meters Down

 47 Meters Down is a 2017 survival horror film directed by Johannes Roberts, written by Roberts and Ernest Riera, and starring Claire Holt and Mandy Moore.
-The plot follows sisters who are invited to cage dive while on holiday in Mexico.
+The plot follows two sisters who are invited to cage dive while on holiday in Mexico.
 When the winch system holding the cage breaks and the cage plummets to the ocean floor with the two girls trapped inside, they must find a way to escape, with their air supplies running low and great white sharks stalking nearby.

-The film was released in the United States on 16 June 2017, and in the United Kingdom on 26 July 2017.
-It grossed $62 million worldwide against a budget of about $5 million.
+The film was released in the United States on 16 June 2017 and in the United Kingdom on 26 July 2017.
+The film was commercially successful, grossing $62 million worldwide against a budget of about $5 million.

-A sequel, titled 47 Meters Down: Uncaged, was released on August 16, 2019.
-The two films have grossed over $100 million worldwide.
+A sequel, 47 Meters Down: Uncaged, was released on August 16, 2019.

 Plot

-Sisters Lisa (Mandy Moore) and Kate (Claire Holt) are on vacation in Mexico after Lisa's boyfriend recently broke up with her.
-They decide to go watch sharks from a diving cage with two local men.
-At the docks, Lisa is wary of the boat and its owner, Captain Taylor (Matthew Modine).
-Kate has had one lesson in diving, but Lisa has never dived.
-They lie to Taylor and tell him that they are both experienced divers.
-Unbeknownst to everyone, the winch supporting the cage is unsecured.
+Sisters Lisa and Kate are on vacation in Mexico after Lisa's boyfriend recently broke up with her.
+They decide to go shark watching from a diving cage with two local men.
+At the docks Lisa, who has never dived, is wary of the boat and its owner, Captain Taylor.
+They lie to him and tell him that they are both experienced divers and he agrees to take them out.